EvgenyNerush/performance/README.markdown

 Here marker type corresponds to test type ('o' to the random number generation, '<' to output and '>' to input).
-Marker color corresponds to the language: blue to C, light blue to C++, pink to Julia, violet to Haskell, yellow to Python, green to Pypy and gray to R.
+Marker color corresponds to the language: blue to C, light blue to C++, pink to Julia, violet to Haskell, yellow to Python, green to Pypy, gray to R, light gray-purple to C#.

 ### Notes